andrewackerman/bloc_lite/packages/bloc_lite_flutter/README.md

  - An **InheritedBloc** is an inherited widget that uses dependency injection to insert a bloc into the widget tree.
 This bloc can then later be retrieved by calling `InheritedBloc.of<BlocTypeHere>(context)` on any widget that is a descendent of this widget.
  - An **InheritedBlocTree** is a widget that allows a convenient way to insert multiple *InheritedBloc*s into the widget tree without bloating the UI code.
- - A **BlocWidget** is a widget that registers a bloc and reactively rebuilds its widget tree whenever that bloc triggers an update.
+ - A **BlocBuilder** is a widget that registers a bloc and reactively rebuilds its widget tree whenever that bloc triggers an update.
 This is the primary way to use blocs in Flutter using this library.
- - A **BlocStateWidget** is an extension of the *BlocWidget* that is specially designed to work with blocs that extend from *BlocStateController*.
+ - A **BlocWidget** is an abstract widget that user-defined widgets can extend from.
+It manages a bloc's lifetime events and automatically subscribes to its updates.

 ## Usage